+11. By law, who is responsible for providing a safe and healthy workplace?

+The employer.

-- 11. By law, who is responsible for providing a safe and healthy workplace?
-The employer. - 12.
-How late can 16- and 17-year-olds in our state work during a school week?10:30 p.m.
-(Instructor's note: 1 a.m. when there is no school the next day.) - How late can 16- and 17-year-olds work when school is not in session?
-No restrictions.
+- 12. How late can 16- and 17-year-olds in our state work on school nights?
+School nights: no restrictions. - 13.
+How late can 16- and 17-year-olds in our state work on Friday and Saturday nights (or before another non-school day)?

+Non-school nights: no restrictions.